ifsheldon/ideas_reifying_float_theme/content/blog/2020-06-14-Float theme for Zola/index.en.md

 ## Known issues

 - `paginate_by` must be 10.
 Zola template does not provide `paginate_by` from `get_section()`, so the 10 articles per page is hard coded in template files.
+- Article feature image does not support SVG because Zola `resoze_image()` does not support SVG.